Generic selectors

 Post Type Selectors

-Many are not aware of the great hiking trails in Johannesburg and the surrounds that can be found within a short driving distance from the city.
-On offer is everything from easy walks where you can take beginners or the kids along to rugged, challenging hikes that will take you through peaks and troughs for a proper workout.
-All of them offer gorgeous views of our country’s epic attractions.
+Do you know about the great hiking trails in Johannesburg and surrounds that can be found within a short driving distance from the city?
+Joburg-based hikers can find everything from easy trail walks perfect for beginners and kids to rugged, challenging hikes that take you through peaks and troughs for a proper workout.

 Parks in Johannesburg